Your money-making expert. Financial journalist, TV and radio personality.

 Reach out to neighbours, friends and family members to tell them about your fledgling business and offer them a special price.
 If they’re happy with your work, they’ll let other people know and soon you’ll having a roaring trade on your hands.

 If you’re an advanced seamstress with a couple of qualifications behind your name or just many hours in front of the sewing machine, you could consider making garments and selling them.

 There are a few ways to go about this:

 This would typically involve receiving an order from a client for a specific event.
-What’s fun about sewing to order, is that you will be able to make a range of different garments for a range of different people – from wedding dresses to Halloween costumes.
+What’s fun about sewing to order is that you will make a range of different garments for a range of different people – from wedding dresses to Halloween costumes.

 Once all of this is in place, you can start sewing and arrange for a few fittings to make necessary alterations.
 As with many other businesses, you may find yourself busier at certain times of the year than others.
 Keep this in mind when planning and budgeting.

 If you’ve always dreamed of having your own clothing line, it’s never too early or too late to start one.
 Unlike sewing on order – where you’re essentially realising someone else’s ideal outfit – you have full creative license.